-Learn the basics of making a leather face mask.
+Learn the basics of making a leather eye mask, or masquerade mask.
 Using some common leathercraft tools, we’ll make a pattern, cut, mold, dye and add a top coat to create a unique leather mask with a perfect fit.

 Approximate Time to Complete: 2 hours (not including drying time for stamp; dye and finish: about 5 hrs.)